Changes to EuroMillions - September 2016

 Players across Europe can take part in European Millionaire Maker, played at various points throughout the year.
 This game works like Millionaire Maker in the UK, where codes are automatically generated for each line you play in the main game.

-A UK Monthly Bonus Draw will provide another £1 million prize pool when it launches in November.
-Every line you play in the UK allows you one entry into that month’s draw, usually held on the evening of the second draw of the following month.
+A UK Monthly Bonus Draw will provide another £1 million prize pool when it launches.
+Every line you play in the UK allows you one entry into that month’s draw, held early in the following month.
 Online players will be automatically entered and physical ticket holders must register their slips online.

 EuroMillions Prize Odds